shawngraham/5706a-f24/schedule.md

 **To do**

 We'll build a website using [Pelican](https://getpelican.com/#quickstart), which is a python package that will read a folder of text files (in the markdown format), pass them through a template, and spit out the necessary html files that make a website.
 We'll then put these files online using Github Pages.
-(See my notes on using Obsidian - or other noteaking app using wikilinks eg Pelican - to write the markdown [here](https://electricarchaeology.ca/2024/07/25/obsidian-for-writing-pelican-for-publishing/)).
+(See my notes on using Obsidian - or other noteaking app using wikilinks eg Pelican - to write the markdown [here](https://shawngraham.github.io/5706f-f24/2024/09/10/pelicans.html)). (update Sept 19: Given the dependency, path, and security issues we had in class, [here for future reference are a set of notebooks that show Pelican working for both a blog or a collections website](https://github.com/shawngraham/pelican-via-google-colab/).)

 ---